finnsterfran/BuddyClubhouse-MS4/README.md

 ## Icons/Images
 #### All icons used in this project are from [FontAwesome](https://fontawesome.com/)
-#### All dog images, with the exception of Daisy and Wookiepants, were from various sources on the internet.
+#### All dog images, with the exception of Daisy and Wookiepants(my dogs), were from various sources on the internet.
 #### Default-blog and default-profile images were sourced from the internet.
 <p>&nbsp;</p>